-If you’re considering investing in property for the very first time, there are a number of questions and considerations that can be a useful way to begin getting yourself organised as a beginner investor.
+If you’re considering investing in property for the very first time, there are a number of questions and considerations that can be a really useful way to begin getting yourself organised as a beginner investor.

-There is of course a lot of serious work to consider – as the route to being a successful property investor starts well before the purchase of your first property – and continues usually for many years to come.
+There is of course a lot of serious work to consider – because the route to being a successful property investor starts well before the purchase of your first property – and continues usually for many years to come.
 It’s a learning curve – so recognising the right questions to ask yourself can speed the process, and ultimately determine your success in the business.

 Have no doubt, especially as a beginner investor, there are many considerations and decisions that need to be made to get the very best results.